c-tek/vyos/README.md

 ```
 The API will be available at `http://localhost:8800/` by default, or at the port you specify.

+## Quick Start for VyOS Integration
+See `docs/vyos-installation.md` for a full step-by-step tutorial on integrating this API with your VyOS router, including VyOS config, API setup, and usage examples.

 ## Usage

 ### Provision a VM